munir01/EyeFi/README.md

 # EyeFi: Fast Human Identification Through Vision and WiFi-based Trajectory Matching

-### This repository provides the dataset for the following reseach paper:
+This is the repository for the EyeFi research project.
+This repository provides the dataset for the following reseach paper:

 ```
 @inproceedings{eyefi2020,